nedbat/coveragepy/doc/cmd.rst

 generate a new report into the same directory, coverage.py will skip generating unchanged pages, making the process faster.

-The ``--skip-covered`` switch will leave out any file with 100% coverage, letting you focus on the files that still need attention.
+The ``--skip-covered`` switch will skip any file with 100% coverage, letting you focus on the files that still need attention.

+If you have :ref:`recorded contexts <contexts>`, the ``--contexts`` option lets you choose which contexts to report on, and the ``--show-contexts`` option will annotate lines with the contexts that ran them.
+See :ref:`context_reporting` for details.

 .. _cmd_annotation: